Hiking La Soufriere Guadeloupe

 The longest major eruption was in 1976.
-Others occurred in 1797 and 1560.
+Others occurred in 1797 and 1530.

-The hiking trail begins with a few hairpin turns, then conforms to the gentle slope of the mountain.
+The hike begins with a few hairpin turns, then conforms to the gentle slope of the mountain.
 The path is interrupted by two flows and all along the trail is a thick bed of dried sludge, which destroyed the vegetation in this part of the cone in 1976.
 Plants are making a comeback, which becomes more evident farther along.

 Approaching the west and northwest slopes, you'll border a zone that did not suffer the destructive effects of the last eruption.
 There, the flora is intact.